NebulaUI/nebula-css/README.md

 `bower install rbrtsmith-grid`

 ### A word on CSS minification
 Some CSS minifiers change the source order of your CSS and merge media querys.
-This will cause this gris system to break as it is dependant upon it's source order.
+This will cause rbrtsmith-grid to break as it's width, push and pull classes are dependant upon source order.
 It's also generally a bad idea tp be reordering our CSS as we should ideally be writing our CSS in [specificity order](http://csswizardry.com/2014/10/the-specificity-graph/).
 The minifier I use is [clean css](https://github.com/jakubpawlowicz/clean-css) and I run ít with the flag `--skip-advanced` to stop this reordering and merging.
 If you are using Gulp and the plugin [gulp-minify-css](https://www.npmjs.com/package/gulp-minify-css) which is essentially a wrapper for clean-css then you will need to pipe the following: `.pipe(minifyCSS({'advanced': false}))`.